 We would also like to thank those colleagues who contributed to the survey and this report.
 In particular, we would like to thank:

-- The interviewers who worked on the project.
+- The interviewers who worked on the project (ScotCen Social Research and Office for National Statistics (ONS)).
 The success of the survey is in large part down to the commitment and professionalism they apply to their work every day.

-- Isla Dougall and Maria-Clorinda Luck for their meticulous work on the Scottish Health Survey this year.
+- Konstantina Vosnaki for her meticulous work on the Scottish Health Survey this year.

 - Stephen Hinchliffe for expert analysis advice and support.

-- Richard Boreham, Laura Brown and Ben Stocker whose hard work, attention to detail, knowledge and expertise have been invaluable to the preparation of the survey data as well as extensive analysis input to the report.
+- Stephen Hinchliffe, Claire Elliott, Laura Brown and Ben Stocker whose hard work, attention to detail, knowledge and expertise have been invaluable to the preparation of the survey data as well as extensive analysis input to the report.

-- Shanna Christie for all her work in developing and launching the 2018 survey.
+- Lucy Dean for all her work in developing and launching the 2019 survey.

-- Other research colleagues and partners, in particular: Lesley Birse, Andy MacGregor (ScotCen Social Research); Jess Bailey, Ana Cristina, Kirsty Driscoll (NatCen Social Research) and freelancers Sean Willmott and Amanda Gratwick; Aziz Sheikh (The University of Edinburgh); Geraldine McNeil (University of Aberdeen); Linsay Gray (University of Glasgow).
+- Other research colleagues and partners, in particular: Lesley Birse, Andy MacGregor (ScotCen Social Research); Jess Bailey, Ana Cristina (NatCen Social Research); Geraldine McNeil (University of Aberdeen); Linsay Gray (University of Glasgow).

 - Emma Fenn and colleagues in the NatCen Social Research Operations team.

-- The area manager Julie Foster, field performance managers Janette Read, Deborah Healey, Iain McKay and Claire Hamilton as well as Jo Taylor, National Field Nurse Manager, Stephen Booth, Sue Roche and Chris Bryan.
+- The Natcen Head of Data Collection Warren Lovell, Area Field Manager Julie Foster, Field Performance Managers Deborah Healey, Iain McKay and Claire Hamilton as well as National Field Nurse Manager Jo Taylor, Stephen Booth, Sue Roche and Chris Bryan.